Advanced Certificate Practicum in Rational Emotive Behavior Therapy - LIVE REMOTELY

 26 Contact Hours/CE Credits (APA, NBCC, New York State Education Department’s State Board for Social Work & Mental Health Counselors)

 The Advanced Certificate is the second level of training in Rational Emotive Behavior Therapy.
 During these intense four days, participants learn strategies to achieve cognitive change through a variety of styles of restructuring irrational beliefs.
 Having developed a strong foundation in the premise of REBT in the Primary Certificate Program, the applications of the theory to various clinical problems, including depression, anxiety, eating disorders, anger, and ADHD are addressed.
 Participants will learn the various irrational beliefs and special considerations when working with each of these clinical problems, as well as various homework assignments to negotiate with clients.
 A lecture is devoted to teaching clients the concepts of Unconditional Self, Other, and Life Acceptance to address emotional and behavioral disturbance.
 Finally, as many clients in therapy bring up problems related to relationships, whether it is romantic, interpersonal, family, or work-related, participants will learn interventions to address the dysfunctional emotions and self-defeating relationship belief systems evidenced in clients.
 Participants will receive twelve hours of small group peer counseling practicing their skills using real problems with a certified REBT supervisor who provides in vivo supervision.

-- Apply numerous debates of irrational beliefs and demonstrate construction of new rational beliefs;
+- Apply numerous debates of irrational beliefs and demonstrate the construction of new rational beliefs.

-- Develop strategies for working with patients with anxiety, depression, jealousy, guilt, anger and hurt; and
+- Develop strategies for working with patients with anxiety, depression, jealousy, guilt, anger, and hurt.

 - Develop between-session homework activities for patients to achieve their goals.